 Andy Puddicombe – All it takes is 10 mindful minutes

 Our mind influences everything: emotional stability (the way we behave in our relationships), our ability to focus, create and – in general – perform at our best.
-When it comes to stress, we have many different ways of dealing with it, but in most cases it make our mind wander and generally makes us unhappy.
+When it comes to stress, we have many different ways of dealing with it, but in most cases, it makes our mind wander and generally makes us unhappy.
 This talk presents us with the concept of mindfulness – a set of practical techniques which allow our mind to be healthier and stress-free.
-Spending just 10 minutes a day doing these exercises can have a huge impact on our inner-balance and improve the way we approach relaxation.
+Spending just 10 minutes a day doing these exercises can have a huge impact on our inner balance and improve the way we approach relaxation.

 Paolo Cardini – Forget multitasking, try monotasking

 This talk raises doubts about the effectiveness of multitasking.
 Let’s face it, this “skill” is not for everyone.
 To be really honest, though, it’s actually only useful for 2% of the population – the “supertaskers”.
 The rest of us would benefit from the opposite – focusing on only one task at a time.
 This entertaining talk illustrates the struggles of multitasking and what contributes to it on a daily basis.